Caught your child lying? Find out how to turn this situation into a valuable teaching moment by following these simple steps!

-At the beginning of this post, I mentioned that part of child development between the ages of 5-10 is experimenting with lying.
+At the beginning of this post, I mentioned that part of child development between the ages of 5-10 is the tendency to experiment with lying.
 Some kids do it more than others, but almost all kids dip their toes in that pool at some point.

 Here are a few more reasons your child might be lying: